 Staff worked with the State Land Department to determine which districts would be categorized as rural.
-Based on the 20202010 census, twentysixteen Arizona cities had populations in excess of this threshold: Avondale, Buckeye, Casa Grande, Chandler, Flagstaff, Gilbert, Glendale, Goodyear, Lake Havasu, Marana, Maricopa, Mesa, Peoria, Phoenix, Queen Creek, Scottsdale, Surprise, Tempe, Tucson and Yuma.
-City boundaries were determined as of February 20222011 and radii were plotted from these boundaries.
+Based on the 2020 census, twenty Arizona cities had populations in excess of this threshold: Avondale, Buckeye, Casa Grande, Chandler, Flagstaff, Gilbert, Glendale, Goodyear, Lake Havasu, Marana, Maricopa, Mesa, Peoria, Phoenix, Queen Creek, Scottsdale, Surprise, Tempe, Tucson and Yuma.
+City boundaries were determined as of February 2022 and radii were plotted from these boundaries.
 If a district's boundary was outside the radius, it was deemed to be located in a rural area.
 Districts near Arizona's borders may be affected by municipalities in bordering states, specifically the cities of Henderson, Nevada, and St. George, Utah.
-Click here for Athe list table of Rural and vs. Urban districts and click here to view the map. is provided on the Division of School Facilities website.
+Click here for the list of Rural and Urban districts and click here to view the map..

-H. Geographic Conditions (Adopted December 2000, Modified January 2006, March 4, 2015, March 2, 2022)
+H. Geographic Conditions (Adopted December 2000, Modified January 2006, March 4, 2015,

-In those school districts where students are transported one hour or more via the most reasonable and direct route or where students reside 45 miles or more from the closest school via the most reasonable and direct route, and where 100 or more students are affected by these conditions within the same region, the Division of School Facilities Oversight Board will provide additional school space to the district to accommodate the educational needs of the affected students.
+In those school districts where students are transported one hour or more via the most reasonable and direct route or where students reside 45 miles or more from the closest school via the most reasonable and direct route, and where 100 or more students are affected by these conditions within the same region, the School Facilities Oversight Board will provide additional school space to the district to accommodate the educational needs of the affected students.
 However, the educational space provided may be modified as the Board sees fit in making a conscientious effort to meet the Minimum School Facility Adequacy Guidelines without requiring extraordinary expenditures of public funds.